Weights and measures

 At -25°C sounds moved at just 315 metres per second but at +35°C

-sounds moves at 351 metres per second.
+sounds move at 351 metres per second.

-- Temperatures are not only measured in centigrade and fahrenheit.
+- Temperatures are not only measured in centigrade and Fahrenheit.

 There are also the scales of Kelvin, Rankine, Delisle, Newton, Reaumur